fenago/rac/Installation_Guide/md/OracleRAC_Setup_OracleLinux7_VirtualBox.md

 -   The virtual machines can be limited to 2Gig of swap, which causes a prerequisite check failure, but doesn't prevent the installation working.
 If you want to avoid this, define 3+Gig of swap.
 -   This article uses the 64-bit versions of Oracle Linux and Oracle 12c Release 2.
--   When doing this installation on my server, I split the virtual disks on to different physical disks ("/u02", "/u03", "/u04").
-This is not necessary, but makes things run a bit faster.

 This procedure should run successfully on a Linux and Windows host.
 Where applicable, I've included both the Linux and Windows commands to